Shuyib/pubmed-KE-NLP/README.md

 We discovered:
 A lot of studies are centered around Malaria, HIV and diarrheal disease.
 These are the main causes of mortality in Kenya referencing the [CDC Kenya website](https://www.cdc.gov/globalhealth/countries/kenya/pdf/Kenya_Factsheet.pdf) at least from 2018.
 It was fascinating that whoever replicates this study can confirm this.

-In order to run the project using the same requirement use these commands:
+In order to run the project using the same requirements, use these commands:

 Build docker image
 `docker build -t pubmed-ke-nlp .`